 One man is in such a bad state that: "They put an advertisement for him in the paper saying: 'Lonely soldier desires correspondents' and this morning he had 350 answers.
 But he does not seem to take any notice.
 All sorts of conditions of people answered, clergymen, housemaids, spinsters, enclosed photographs, and one was so funny we answered it pretending to be the soldier."
-This backfired however: "The correspondence with the advertisement lady is getting so compromising, we have been obliged to write to say he was dead as she threatened to come and see him which would she lodges "...brings us hot cocoa before we go to sleep at one o'clock and tells us all the household difficulties" and she begins to sympathize with the servants who have lit fires for her in the past.
-She plays the piano for the men in the evenings and drives them out for a day on the river: "It seems so curious to think, if you had been told two years ago you would have spent a happy afternoon on the river with the groom, the gardener, a couple of miners and a footman, you would have said 'utterly impossible' and yet I have done it and enjoyed it."
+This backfired however: "The correspondence with the advertisement lady is getting so compromising, we have been obliged to write to say he was dead as she threatened to come and see him which would have been disastrous!"